orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+"A" is a char, unless explicitely a string

+---

 ["A", "B", "C"].map(entry: String + Ray => entry.index)
 ["A", "B", "C"].map(entry: + Ray => entry.index)
 Only provide the + Ray when mentioned explicitely.